shireenrao/vagrant-precise64-php54/README.md

 ## Description

-This is a basic Vagrant file which will import a fully provisioned vagrant base box I created to setup a LAMP developement environment.
+This is a basic Vagrant file which will create a PHP 5.4 LAMP developement environment.
+This uses a combination of ways to provision the VM.
+It uses both some chef cookbooks and a bootstrap script to install packages.

 ## Includes

 * Ubuntu Precise 64
 * Apache2
 * php 5.4
-* mysql (database root password: 12345)
+* mysql (database root password: 1234)
 * phpmyadmin
 * composer
-* pear
-* pecl
-* ruby 1.8.7-p358
-* chef
-* puppet
 * git
 * vim